massimocaprinali/cloud-foundry-public/autoscaling_migration.md

 {:screen: .screen}
 {:tip: .tip}

-# Migration from legacy Auto-Scaling service
+# Migrating from the legacy Auto-Scaling service
 {: #autoscale_migration}

-This new App Autoscaler offering is a replacement of the legacy [Auto-Scaling service](legacy-autoscaling-catalog).
+This new App Autoscaler offering is a replacement of the legacy.
 By migrating to the new autoscaler, you will have the following benefits:

 * Simplified experience: No service creation and binding are needed to use the auto-scaling feature.
 You can directly configure the policy through the UI or CLI.